 - AI insights that can discover data anomalies and rank your channels based on churn probability,

-- This feature is bound to deliver even more benefits in the future rollouts – I’ll be watching this space.
+- This feature is bound to deliver even more benefits in the future rollouts – I’ll continue to be watching this space.

 Google Analytics 4 and privacy features